gitan12/Predicting_Insurance_Premium/README.md

 We analyze the distribution of age and premium and the relationship between them.

 #### 1. Age Distribution
-We create a histogram to visualize the distribution of ages.

 ```python
 plt.figure(figsize=(8, 5))